CodeforAustralia/deconstruct-pdf/README.md

 ```

 See a [quick guide](https://www.howtogeek.com/228531/how-to-convert-a-pdf-file-to-editable-text-using-the-command-line-in-linux/).

+2\.
+You will also need to set up a MySQL database and configure so there is a default login at command line.

 ## Setup
 Just download the files and use them from command line (on a Linux system where bash is available.)
 Start with getting some help:-